tugrulhkarabulut/TabGPT/README.md

 ### Inference

 Prepare an input txt file that contains initial tokens.
-Or copy the initial tokens of your favorite song from the dataset.
+Or use initial tokens of your favorite song from the dataset.
 The rest is running the following commands:

 ```bash
     python inference.py --config configs/gpt2_train.yml \